osphea/scripts/youcompleteme/README.md

 # YouCompleteMe for Fuchsia Developers

-You can use [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) to provide error checking, completion and source navigation within the Fuchsia tree.
+You can use [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) to provide error checking, completion and source navigation within the Dahlia tree.

 YouCompleteMe works natively with Vim but it can also be integrated